Loading...

 Velocity-Time Graphs: Introduction

-Consider a moving object so that at any instant of time you have its velocity (instant velocity).
-If you put these instantaneous velocities on a vertical axis, called velocity, and time on the horizontal axis, you would arrive at a so-called velocity-versus-time graph.
+Consider a moving object such that at any instant of time, you have its velocity (instantaneous velocity).
+If you plot these instantaneous velocities on a vertical axis, labeled as velocity, and time on the horizontal axis, you would create a so-called velocity-versus-time graph.

-Therefore, a velocity-time graph is nothing except the velocity of a moving body at any instant of time whose vertical axis has SI units of m/s.
+Therefore, a velocity-time graph represents the velocity of a moving body at any instant of time, with the vertical axis having SI units of m/s.

 Like position vs. time graphs, such diagrams provide a snapshot of all the kinematic variables involved in the motion.